vanikanjirangat/Tokenizer_Fairness_Dialect/README.md

 Extrinsic Analysis
 ------------

-* The LLM_FT folder consists of the scripts used to fine-tune the decoder-only (Llama 3.2, Phi 3.5, SILMA, etc.) models and encoder-only models
+* The folder consists of the scripts used to fine-tune the models for downstream tasks
-  * You can use a shell script or run for instance, python llama3_classification_hyper.py --lora_r 8 --epochs 8 --dropout 0.1
+  * You can use a shell script or run for instance, in dialect classification/, python llama3_classification_hyper.py --lora_r 8 --epochs 8 --dropout 0.1
   * For inference: python llama3_classification_inference.py --experiment OUTPUT-PATH

 Intrinsic Analysis